mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 For objects which generate rapid-fire expiration waves (such as mouse-moves on sliders or key-presses in text fields) call `Document.Solution.DelayedExpire(obj)` instead.
 This method batches up expired objects and is smart about when to interrupt: if no solution is running it expires and restarts immediately.
 However, if a solution is already running, it is allowed a brief interval in which to complete, before it is cancelled anyway.

 Every solution is identified by a `SolutionId`, issued app-wide in ascending order.
-This id allows code to query the solution server about whether specific solutions have completed or were cancelled, and it allows code to determine which solution is newer.
+This id allows code to find out whether a specific solution has since been cancelled, and to determine which of two solutions is newer.
+Note that there is at present no way to check whether a solution is still running or has completed.

 ### A Random Walk Example